 The Coalition of Schools Educating Boys of Color (COSEBOC) will hold its 8th Annual Gathering of Leaders conference April 23-26 on the JSU campus.
+The registration for the COSEBOC event closes Friday, April 18.
+Register here.

-“We are extremely pleased that the White House Initiative on Educational Excellence for African-Americans will hold a Town Hall at Jackson State University immediately following our Gathering of Leaders,” said COSEBOC Executive Director Ron Walker.
+“We are extremely pleased that the White House Initiative on Educational Excellence for African-Americans will hold a summit at Jackson State University immediately following our Gathering of Leaders,” said COSEBOC Executive Director Ron Walker.
 “Led by our colleague David Johns, this event will feature an extraordinary roster of nationally renowned speakers and opportunities for discussion.”

 Walker said the Gathering theme, Onward and Upward!
 Advancing the Affirmative Development of Boys and Young Men of Color, speaks volumes.